Ballarat's Centre for Yoga and Pilates

 All that’s left is for you to show up on the mat.

-Tracey is the principal teacher at Absolute Yoga, and her approach to yoga is one honed from a personal practice spanning over fifteen years.
+Tracey is the principal teacher at Absolute Yoga and Pilates, and her approach to yoga is one honed from a personal practice spanning over fifteen years.
 Prior to opening the studio in 2009 Tracey was able to travel and practice in Melbourne, London, Thailand and Indonesia and was exposed to a wide variety of styles and senior teachers.
 She has completed numerous specialized trainings in Hatha and Vinyasa Yoga, Meditation, Prenatal Yoga, Yoga Philosophy and Anatomy & Physiology.
 Tracey’s highest priority when teaching is injury prevention and creating a safe, non-competitive environment in which students can practice.

 Hatha Yoga is great for beginners and those seeking a restorative practice to stretch the body and calm the mind.
 These classes will focus on alignment and breathing and are highly recommended for anyone wanting to experience yoga.

 Hot Yoga classes are done in a heated room with added humidity.
 The benefits include increased flexibility and detoxification, as well as reaching deep into the tissues of the body to restore physical and mental health.
 Great for overcoming problems in the spine, emotional issues, not to mention strengthening the immune system throughout a cold Ballarat winter!

 *Please note Hot Yoga classes are not suitable for pregnant women and those aged under 16.